If you’ve never tried nude art photography, you might find this genre very intimidating.

 One of the many ways you can make your model feel comfortable at a nude photo shoot is to give them a lot of physical space.

 You can start with a zoom lens.
-This will allow you to take high-quality photos of your model without having to stand too close to them.
+This will allow you to take high-quality photos of your model without standing too close to them.

 Some of the best zoom lenses for portrait photography are: